hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

 * `request.user` will be available if user is logged in
 * `request.user.is_authenticated()` is False if user is not logged in
 * `list.get_absolute_url()` will give you a url you can use in an <a> tag for the lists page
-* you will probably want a new template at *lists/templates/my_lists.html*, and a new URL + view for it
+* you will probably want a new template at *lists/templates/my_lists.html*, and a new URL + view for it.
+You can inherit from base.html
 * you will need to associate the creation of a new list with the current user, if they're logged in
 * if you need a views test to have a logged-in user, you have two choices
   - `self.client.force_login(user)`